-The Medical Register is the responsibility of Mrs Murray.
+The Medical Register is the responsibility of the SENCo (Elaine Murray).

 The following is the list of the key medical diagnoses as commonly identified and agreed by the Department of Health which occur within the school population taken from Department of Education Northern Ireland (2019) Recording SEN and Medical Categories - Guidance for Schools, Bangor: DENI).